GlobalArtInc/nestcord/docs/content/interactions/message-components.md

 ## Button

 **Buttons** are interactive components that render on messages.
-They can be clicked by users, and send an [interaction](https://discord.com/developers/docs/interactions/receiving-and-responding#interaction-object) to your app when clicked.
+They can be clicked by users, and send an { interaction }(https://discord.com/developers/docs/interactions/receiving-and-responding#interaction-object) to your app when clicked.

 <img src="/img/content/button.png" alt="Buttons" width="500" />